mommermi/callhorizons/README.rst

 Changelog
 ---------

+* 2017-05-05: removed the 15-epoch limit for ephemerides and element queries (thatnks to `migueldvb`_!)

 * 2017-02-07: better support for target name parsing (thanks to `mkelley`_!)

 * 2016-11-08: added ObsEclLon and ObsEclLat to get_ephemerides()